It’s tempting to see dad as a babysitter when mom steps out, but learn why dads are co-parents, not the occasional extra help.

 They’re stay-at-home moms with husbands who expect them to handle the kids.
-Or working moms who come home from work only to do even more work around the house.
+Working moms who end the day only to do even more work around the house.
 They’re not sure how to get their partners to ease some of the burdens from their shoulders.

-Some parenting books even have a section “just for dad,” as if most parenting falls on mom.
-SSBE Chris shared a parenting book with just that section:
+Some parenting books even have a section “just for dad,” as if to assume that most parenting falls on mom.
+Even parenting experts consider dads as a byline or a helping hand.

 But even with a willing husband, there have been times when I wasn’t always so eager to unburden my duties.

-- 14 Children’s Books about Dads
+- Children’s Books about Dads

 - Dad Bashing: Why It Needs to Stop